liuzhesan/msba-copilot/README.md

-# MBA Copilot
+# MSBA Copilot

-Your personal AI assistant for MBA coursework.
+Your personal AI assistant for MSBA coursework.
 Upload your course materials and chat with them using RAG (Retrieval-Augmented Generation).

 **Stack:** Next.js + Python (FastAPI) + Pinecone + OpenAI